netFound: Principled Design for Network Foundation Models: Background and Problem Scope

-\smartparagraph{Transformer-based network foundation models.} Inspired by the success of foundation models in other domains and the ease of collecting unlabeled telemetry data, we have witnessed the development of multiple network foundation models in recent years~\cite{pert,etbert,yatc,flow-mae,mtsecurity,trafficgpt,lens}.
-These solutions vary in input tokenization, embedding, model specifications, and related pre-training tasks.
-Most of these solutions treat network data as natural language or images and employ transformer models developed for these domains as the network foundation models.
-For example, ET-BERT~\cite{etbert} and TrafficGPT~\cite{trafficgpt} treat network data as natural language and use BERT and GPT, two typically transformer architectures designed for NLP, as their foundation models.
-In contrast, YaTC~\cite{yatc} and Flow-MAE~\cite{flow-mae} treat network data as images and use transformers developed for the computer vision domain, such as Vision Transformer~\cite{visiontransformer} and Masked Autoencoders~\cite{maskedautoencoder}.
+Inspired by the success of foundation models in other domains, multiple network foundation models have been developed in recent years~\cite{pert,etbert,yatc,flow-mae,mtsecurity,trafficgpt,lens,debunking}.
+These solutions vary in tokenization, embedding, and pretraining strategies, but share a common root cause: most treat network data as natural language or images and employ transformer architectures developed for these domains.
+ET-BERT treats network data as natural language using BERT with domain-specific pretraining tasks.
+YaTC~\cite{yatc} and Flow-MAE~\cite{flow-mae} treat data as images using Vision Transformer~\cite{visiontransformer} and Masked Autoencoders~\cite{maskedautoencoder}.
+Pcap-Encoder~\cite{debunking} adopts a T5-based architecture with a corrected per-flow evaluation protocol, but uses simple packet hexadecimal representation.